nikkibudeanu/woofme/TESTING.md

 ### Initial User Testing

-A session was held with an test-user.
+A session was held with a test user.
 The feedback obtained is listed below:

 1. **Home page**

   1.1 The user required a different background image to have more contrast.
-  1.2 The user required a button on home page which redirect to the review list(not only the navbar breed reviews button).
+  1.2 The user required a button on the home page that redirects to the review list(not only the navbar breed reviews button).
 This is to increase interaction on the body of the home page.

 2. **Navbar** 2.1 The colors on the navbar are not contrasting with the background color of the home page which creates a visual illusion.

 3. **Search breed and review list** 3.1 Too much information on review cards, you can see everything without opening the review page.

-4. **extra tips** 4.1 The user proposed to integrate a search by breed group function to the website.
+4. **extra tips** 4.1 The user proposed to integrate a search by breed group function into the website.

 ### **Response to the user experience test:**